 Going by the feature list alone really shows the main benefits of the Transition 100, especially when considering the glowing customer reviews backing this product.
 Here are the top three reasons why the Transition 100 is such an excellent choice of bag.

-The fabric is highly water-resistant, so if you get splashed, caught in rain, or happen to accidently set it in a puddle your gear is safe and your bag no worse for wear.
-Another important feature of the material is that it’s tear resistant.
+The fabric is highly water-resistant, so if you get splashed, caught in the rain, or happen to accidentally set it in a puddle your gear is safe and your bag no worse for wear.
+Another important feature of the material is that it’s tear-resistant.